54 Best Halloween Songs to Add to Your Costume Party Playlist

 “I Put a Spell on You” by Nina Simone

-Keeping up with that magical theme, we have to include Nina Simone’s moody and iconic “I Put a Spell on You.”
+Keeping with the magical theme, we have to include Nina Simone’s moody and iconic “I Put a Spell on You.”
 Hocus Pocus fans likely remember Bette Midler’s spin on this classic during a rip-roaring scene in the movie.
 Add Nina Simone’s sultry version for the music purists and Midler’s for the movie lovers.
 If you prefer a magical Halloween as opposed to a gory one, these witch movies are sure to enchant you.

 “Magic” by The Cars